danielperna84/custom_homematic/README.md

   default: 2000
 ```

+### JSON-RPC Port

+The JSON-RPC Port is used to fetch names and room information from the CCU.
+The default value is `80`.
+But if you enable TLS the port `443` will be used.
+You only have to enter a custom value here if you have set up the JSON-RPC API to be available on a different port.

 ### callback_host and callback_port

 These two options are required for _special_ network environments.
 If for example Home Assistant is running within a Docker container and detects its own IP to be within the Docker network, the CCU won't be able to establish the connection to Home Assistant.
 In this case you have to specify which address and port the CCU should connect to.
 This may require forwarding connections on the Docker host machine to the relevant container.